Press Releases

 AS EXTREME HEAT CONTINUES TO GRIP NORTHERN HEMISPHERE, ONE UTAH SCHOOL IS WORKING TO LESSEN THE IMPACT OF FUTURE HEAT WAVES

-SALT LAKE CITY, UT—At a time when more than 91 million US citizens are currently under heat alerts across the Southwest and South, one Utah school is helping to identify the hottest areas of the state’s capital city in support of the National Oceanic and Atmospheric Administration’s (NOAA) urban heat island mapping campaign.
+SALT LAKE CITY—At a time when more than 91 million US citizens are currently under heat alerts across the Southwest and South, one Utah school is helping to identify the hottest areas of the state’s capital city in support of the National Oceanic and Atmospheric Administration’s (NOAA) urban heat island mapping campaign.

 On Saturday, July 15, Salt Lake independent school Rowland Hall was part of the group of Utah citizen scientists who supported the campaign by mounting CAPA sensors on cars and driving 10 routes around the city to record temperature, humidity, time and location in the early morning, afternoon and evening.